naaas94/data-pipeline/CI-CD-MIGRATION.md

-# CI/CD Migration: From Complex to Simple
+# CI/CD Migration: From Complex to Streamlined

 ## Overview

-This document tracks the migration from a complex, multi-job CI/CD pipeline to a simplified, maintainable approach.
+This document tracks the migration from a complex, multi-job CI/CD pipeline to a streamlined, maintainable approach.

 ## The Old CI/CD Pipeline